DaughterOfMars/movefmt/doc/movefmt_impl_en.md

 If the current character is ''' and the next character is '', skip these two characters.
 If the current character is '"' and the state was 'quote', set the state to "not started".

-Return a new CommentExtrator instance containing all extracted comments found.
+Return a new CommentExtractor instance containing all extracted comments found.
 ```
 The functionality of this pseudocode is to extract all comments from a provided string.
 It begins by checking whether the input is empty or contains only one character (in which case no extraction can occur), then initiates a state machine to track the various kinds of parsing states (such as inline or block comments).